ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 The Congress shall have power to . . . promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries; --The United States Constitution

-For students taking the class, the syllabus can be downloaded at the Heros' Journey Entrepreneurship site.
+For students taking the class, the syllabus can be downloaded at the Heros' Odyssey Entrepreneurship site.
 And you can check out Dr. E's first lecture on Arts Entrepreneurship here: http://artsentrepreneurship.com/ae2.mov.
 Last year's high-tech TA was--Stefan Estrada: ssestrad*at*email.unc.edu.
 He loves helping artistic entrepreneurs out, so feel free to contact him!

 Make your passion your profession.